Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 	}
 }
 ```

 ---v

 ### 👍 Configuring asset-transactors with xcm-builder

 2. `FungiblesAdapter`: Used for depositing/withdrawing from a set of defined fungible tokens.
    An example of these would be `pallet-assets` tokens.

+Notes:

-Notes: For our example, it suffices to uses `CurrencyAdapter`, as all we are going to do is mint in a single currency (Balances) whenever we receive the relay token.
+For our example, it suffices to uses `CurrencyAdapter`, as all we are going to do is mint in a single currency (Balances) whenever we receive the relay token.

 ---

 ### 📍 Configuring origin-converter with xcm-builder

 - Defines how to convert an XCM origin, defined by a MultiLocation, into a frame dispatch origin.
 - Used mainly in the `Transact` instruction.

 ---v

 ### 📍 Configuring origin-converter with xcm-builder

-1. `SovereignSignedViaLocation`: Converts the multilocation origin (tipically, a parachain origin) into a signed origin.
+1. `SovereignSignedViaLocation`: Converts the multilocation origin (typically, a parachain origin) into a signed origin.

 ```rust
 /// Sovereign accounts use the system's `Signed` origin with an account ID derived from the `LocationConverter`.